 For more information, see What is an expected range?(Link opens in a new window)

 Each column name in a database is a field.
-For example, Product Name and Sales are both fields.
-In Tableau, fields like Product Name that categorise data are called dimensions; fields with quantifiable data like Sales are called measures.
+For example, Product Name and Sales are each fields.
+In Tableau, fields like Product Name that categorize data are called dimensions; fields with quantifiable data like Sales are called measures.
 Tableau aggregates measures by default when you drag them into a view.

-Some explanations describe how the underlying record values and the aggregations of those values may be contributing to the value of the explained mark.
-Other explanations may mention the distribution of values across a dimension for the explained mark.
+Some explanations describe how the underlying record values and the aggregations of those values may be contributing to the value of the analyzed mark.
+Other explanations may mention the distribution of values across a dimension for the analyzed mark.

 When you run Explain Data on mark, the analysis considers dimensions and measures in the data source that aren't represented in the view.
-These fields are referred to as unvisualised dimensions and unvisualised measures.
+These fields are referred to as unvisualized dimensions and unvisualized measures.

 For more information on dimensions and measures, see Dimensions and Measures(Link opens in a new window).

-To use Explain Data, your visualisation must use a measure that is aggregated with SUM, AVG, COUNT, COUNTD or AGG.
+To use Explain Data, your visualization must use a measure that is aggregated with SUM, AVG, COUNT, COUNTD, or AGG.

 For more information about aggregation, see Data Aggregation in Tableau(Link opens in a new window).